openstack/openstack-manuals/doc/common/glossary.rst

       Method of keeping a clock for a host or node correct via communication with a trusted, accurate time source.

-   Newton

-      The code name for the fourteenth release of OpenStack.
-The design summit took place in Austin, Texas, US.
-The release is named after "Newton House" which is located at 1013 E. Ninth St., Austin, TX. which is listed on the National Register of Historic Places.

    network UUID

       Unique ID for a Networking network segment.